 We have undertaken our review in accordance with the Code of Audit Practice, having regard to the guidance on the specified reporting criteria issued by the Comptroller and Auditor General in April 2021, as to whether Portsmouth City Council had proper arrangements for financial sustainability, governance and improving economy, efficiency and effectiveness.
-The Comptroller and Auditor General determined these criteria as those necessary for us to -consider under the Code of Audit Practice in satisfying ourselves whether Portsmouth City Council put in place proper arrangements for securing © economy, efficiency and effectiveness in its use of resources for the year Φ ended 31 March 2021.
+The Comptroller and Auditor General determined these criteria as those necessary for us to consider under the Code of Audit Practice in satisfying ourselves whether Portsmouth City Council put in place proper arrangements for securing economy, efficiency and effectiveness in its use of resources for the year ended 31 March 2021.

 We planned our work in accordance with the Code of Audit Practice.
-Based on form a view on whether, in all significant respects, Portsmouth City Council had put in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources.
+Based on our risk assessment, we undertook such work as we considered necessary to form a view on whether, in all significant respects, Portsmouth City Council had put in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources.